 Parametric Audio Equalizer

-This project is based on the parametric equalizer proposed by Elektor in the late 80s or early 90s and later published in the book "Creations electroniques" in 1993 (Publisher: Publitronic).
+This project is based on the parametric equalizer proposed by Elektor in the 1980s and later published in the book "Creations electroniques" in 1986 (Publisher: Publitronic).
 Their design involved three stereo potentiometers per channel, which means a lot of cables from the front panel to the circuit board.
 It's quite tiedous to build and IMHO prone to noise from within the enclosure.
 To solve these problems and make the unit more compact I have put everything on a single board, potentiometers included.
 No more cables!

 A graphic equaliser has only one control per band: the gain.
-A parametric equaliser has 3 controls: gain, frequency and width.
-While a graphic equalizer requires a lot of bands to correct the sound, a parametric equaliser is more acurate and usually only one to three filters are used in series.
+A parametric equaliser has 3 controls: gain, frequency and bandwidth.
+While a graphic equalizer requires a lot of bands, a parametric equaliser is more acurate and usually only two or three filters are enough.

 Several modifications were made to allow these improvements.
 First, it's an all-SMD board: easier and cheaper to build.
 This is necessary because clearance is limited with the front pannel.
-More importantly, it is important to realize that several PCBs will be stacked next to each other for the different filtering stages (usually 3, as Elektor says) and therefor we have no space to extend the PCB without spacing the potentiometers too.
+More importantly, it is important to realize that several PCBs will be stacked next to each other for the different filtering stages and therefore we have no space to extend the PCB without spacing the potentiometers too.
 The only other option would be to use DIL circuits and several stacked PCBs: not very practical or cost effective...

-The project of Elektor included a Baxandall tone adjustment (bass/treble with adjustable cut frequency) but I did not implement it yet.
+The project of Elektor also included a 'Baxandall' tone adjustment (bass/treble with adjustable cut frequency) which I also built in the early 1990s but I haven't taken the time to make a new PCB for it yet.

 For those who want to do some simulations, Mike Stricker sent me the SPICE model of the circuit.